SummaryRead the full fact sheet

 While pneumococcal disease can occur at any time, infections seem to be more common during winter and spring.
 Young children, older people and people with impaired immune systems are among the most susceptible.

-- otitis media – middle ear infection.
+- – middle ear infection.
 Symptoms include painful ear, hearing loss, high temperature, nausea and vomiting

 - bacteraemia – bacteria invade the blood.
 Symptoms include fever, headache and muscular aches and pains.
 This is a very serious condition